Photo from a dinner of salads & sangria on Newbury Street in Boston.

 - Tatte: a popular Boston bakery; known for their breads & pastries; love the shakshuka, avocado tartine, green/nutty salad & any quiche

-- TIP: the croissants sell out daily & the lines start by 10 am on weekends (at least at their Beacon Hill location)
+- TIP: the croissants sell out daily & the lines start by 10 am on weekends especially in the summer (at least at their Beacon Hill location)

 - The Salty Pig: have yet to have a bad charcuterie board and/or pizza — knocking on wood as we speak . . .